UnofficialJuliaMirror/Planets.jl-e3f94f68-5db2-5e58-a5fa-32df241f0093/README.md

 [![Build Status](https://travis-ci.com/dcarrera/Planets.jl.svg?branch=master)](https://travis-ci.com/dcarrera/Planets.jl)

 # Planets.jl
-This package provides functions related to the formation of planetary systems and the structure of planets.
+This package provides functions related to the formation and properties of planets.
+There are formulas to compute the gas accretion rate onto a planet, the core radius of the planet, and the location of the habitable zone.
+All the formulas are taken from peer reviewed publications in astronomy journals, and links to the [Astrophysics Data System (ADS)](http://adsabs.harvard.edu/) are included in the documentation.

 ## Installation